 Costs and initial consultation

 In the past, I have offered a number of pricing options to balance customer requirements with their budgets.
 However, attempting to create a public price list for these variations only resulted in wordy confusion.
-Therefore, there are now 2 options, used as the starting guide for work undertaken.
+Therefore, I now say that all costs are negotiable, depending on the following factors:

 Consultancy visits to your chosen location or premises – £50 for first hour plus 45p per mile 2-way car travel (for anything over the first 20 miles return from WF4) plus £35 per hour pro-rata for any subsequent time taken during the same visit.
 (Paid at the time or can be invoiced afterwards). £20 will be refunded by deduction from your final invoice, if you decide to proceed with a website.